SirusCodes/blog/content/posts/diary/otc-and-me/index.md

 > Cannot find 1st CatchUp image 😅 (probably it never existed) and Yes we used [Jitsi](https://meet.jit.si) 🙃

+Whenever I talk about CatchUp I can never thank [Sreekaran](https://twitter.com/skxrxn) less for bringing in a lot of great people to CatchUp.

 ## Friends for life ❤️

 Friends are one of the most important things in my life, and yes, I'm a bit possessive about them.
 CatchUp gave me a lot of friends like [Himanshu Sharma](https://twitter.com/_SharmaHimanshu), [Ishan Sharma](https://twitter.com/ishandeveloper), [Jai Dewani](https://twitter.com/jai_dewani), [Aditya Oberai](https://twitter.com/adityaoberai1), [Sreekaran](https://twitter.com/skxrxn), [Ayush Pal](https://twitter.com/pal_codes), [Preet Parekh](https://twitter.com/TmPreet), [Rishit Dagli](https://twitter.com/rishit_dagli) and many more (Sorry I'm too lazy to type out all names, but you know you are in my ❤️)